 Applying for Business Licenses

 Depending on your company’s business activities, you may need to obtain one or more business licenses after you have incorporated your company but before you can commence your business operations.
 Fortunately, very few business activities require such a license.
-Examples of business activities that require a business license include restaurants, educational institutes, travel agencies, financial services, import/export of goods, etc. For more information, refer to quoc luat law firm.
+Examples of business activities that require a business license include restaurants, educational institutes, travel agencies, financial services, import/export of goods, etc. For more information.

 Goods and Service Tax registration

 If the projected annual revenue of your company exceeds SGD 1 million, your company must register for Goods and Service Tax.
 Goods and Service Tax is also known as Value Added Tax or Sales Tax in many other countries.
 If your company is Goods and Service Tax registered, you will need to charge this tax (currently 7%) to your clients on the goods and services provided and in turn remit this amount to the tax authorities.
 Goods and Service Tax registration is not mandatory if your company’s annual turnover does not exceed S$1 million.
-For further details on Goods and Service Tax, refer to business opportunities in vietnam.
+For further details on Goods and Service Tax.

 Annual Filing Requirements